marcelFRO/ecommerce-analytics/README.md

 - **COVID-driven 238% revenue growth (2019→2020), sustained through 2023** — revenue scaled from $121K (2019) to $2.8M (2023), with no country recording a decline across the full period.
 Growth is volume-driven, not price-driven (avg item price stable at $59–60 every year), and geographically broad-based.

-- **Business model signals point to marketplace / dropshipping operation** — top 10 products generate only 0.94% of revenue (extreme long tail), 74% of stock is old collection, and every traffic source delivers identical loyalty (1.39–1.41 orders per customer). theLook reads as a wide-catalog reseller, not a vertically integrated retailer.
+- **Business model signals point to wide-catalog multi-brand retailer with own inventory** — top 10 products generate only 0.94% of revenue (extreme long tail), 74% of stock is old collection, and every traffic source delivers identical loyalty (1.39–1.41 orders per customer). theLook reads as a long-tail aggregator carrying many brands across diverse categories, not a vertically integrated D2C brand.

 - **Customer loyalty crisis: 76.6% buy only once, top 10% generates just 34.3% of revenue** versus industry norm 50–60%.
 Flat Pareto / Gini ~0.3–0.4 — revenue from breadth, not whales.
 Strategic implication: mid-tier customer activation beats VIP retention.
 Returning cohort rate grew organically from 0% (2019) to 20.3% (2023) without explicit campaigns.

-- **Email channel reaches only 2,416 of 100K customers with emails on file** — largest single growth lever in the dataset.
-Combined with the marketplace pattern, this suggests systematic underinvestment in customer relationship infrastructure. **Recommendation:** email re-engagement campaign with discount codes targeting one-time buyers to clear old stock and build loyalty.
+- **Only 2,416 of 100K customers (2.4%) were acquired via Email channel** — despite all 100K customers having email addresses on file.
+The 97.6% acquired through other channels (Search, Organic, Facebook, Display) represents massive untapped re-engagement potential — the company never followed up these customers via email marketing despite having their addresses.

 - **Operational inventory crisis: 74% of stock is old collection (pre-2023)** with $1.13M frozen in Jeans and $981K in Outerwear & Coats.
 Combined with 70.2% single-item orders, this signals two opportunities: bundling promotions (cross-sell mechanics) and discontinuation candidates (Jumpsuits, Clothing Sets — low margin + low volume).